 Making homemade edibles takes time and skill.
 The process can be challenging if you’re not already a decent cook.
 The main obstacle for beginners (and many experienced cooks) is calculating appropriate dosages and gauging the potency of homemade edibles.

-Measuring the Dose of Homemade Edibles
+Measuring the Dosage of Homemade Edibles

 Starting with a lab-tested CBD or THC product can help, but you’ll still be left with complicated calculations to figure out how strong your final product will be.
 And if you happen to grow your own cannabis, you won’t know the THC content of your flower or trim unless you send it out for a costly lab test.

-That’s why we developed the tCheck cannabis potency device, a quick and easy way for you to get an accurate reading on the THC or CBD content of your infusions—right from the comfort of your kitchen.
+That’s why we developed the tCheck cannabis potency testing device, a quick and easy way for you to get an accurate reading on the THC or CBD content of your infusions—right from the comfort of your kitchen.
 Just add a drop of butter, oil, or tincture to the slide, insert the slide into the tCheck device, push a few buttons, and Voila! tCheck’s digital screen will tell you exactly how much CBD or THC is in your infusion.

 Do you want to know how much cannabis infusion you’ll need to add for exactly 16, five-milligram servings?
 No problem. tCheck comes with an onboard calculator that will tell you precisely how many teaspoons, tablespoons, or milliliters to add for each portion.
 It’s that easy!